+Erythropoietin.
 Erythropoietin (EPO) is a hormone that is produced by the kidney.
 It stimulates the bone marrow to produce red blood cells.
 Synthetic EPO is clinically used for treating renally caused anaemia and kidney diseases.
 In serious sports recombinant erythropoietin is used for doping.
 Recombinant erythropoietin is a glycoprotein that is generally expressed in Chinese hamster ovary cells that were transfected with DNA encoding for human erythropoietin.
 Applying recombinant EPO enhances the number of erythrocytes by about 5-20 %.
 This leads to increased oxygen transfer and better performance of the doped athletes.
-Synthetic EPO is difficult to detect, because of the natural occurrence of the hormone and because it is metabolised within 6-12 hours.
+Synthetic EPO is difficult to detect, because of its natural occurrence and because it is metabolised within 6-12 hours.

-A medical device based on a method similar to AFM stiffness evaluation that is fast and and that would reliably detect doping with EPO directly on site would find wide applications in serious sports.
+A medical device based on a method similar to AFM stiffness evaluation that is fast and reliably detects doping with EPO directly on site would find wide applications in serious sports.

-9.2.
-Materials and Methods
+2. Materials and Methods

-9.2.1.
+2.I.
 Bacilli

 By inducing adverse environmental conditions to living B. subtilis cells the sporulation procedure is successfully initiated.
 Two methods of spores' production resulting in different types of spores are included in the investigation.
-UV-sensitive and UV-resistant spores are prepared by standard methods [67] and kindly supplied by the Institute of Hygiene and Applied Immunology of the Vienna Medical University.
+UV-sensitive and UV-resistant spores are prepared by standard methods and kindly supplied by the Institute for Hygiene of the Vienna Medical University.67

 Preparation of spores in aqueous solution.
 The B. subtilis spore solution is centrifuged in order to remove unintentional artefacts.
-About 1 ml of this solution is dropped on poly-Llysine coated and uncoated glass slides.
+About 1 ml of this solution is dropped on poly-L-lysine coated and uncoated glass slides.

-After fifteen minutes drying in air, samples are washed with PBS (phosphate buffered solution) in order to reduce the spore density on the substrate.
+After fifteen minutes drying in air, some of the samples are washed with PBS (phosphate buffered solution) in order to reduce the spore density on the substrate.
 Depending on the inclined position of the slides during the washing and the amount of PBS used more or less B. subtilis cells remain attached to the slide.
 Then the sample slides are dried in air for about forty minutes before the atomic force microscope measurements are started.

 Preparation of vegetative B. subtilis cells.
 Due to the limited lifetime of the vegetative B. subtilis cells and their ability to move by using their flagella the immobilization is an important aspect.
 The use of adhesively coated substrates turned out to be sufficient for mechanical fixing for AFM imaging.
 The preparation is the same as for the B. subtilis spores in aqueous solution described above, but in this case only substrates coated with adhesive poly-L-lysine for proper immobilization and PBS buffer solution for diluting instead of distilled water are used.
 The distilled water would initiate the bacteria membrane to burst because of the osmotic pressure.